-Pa 124 of 179 Page 113 1 S. Murphy Α I think that is really up to the Arcapita entities to determine, which entity is going to wire us the money.
+Pa 126 of 181 Page 113 1 S. Murphy Α I think that is really up to the Arcapita entities to determine, which entity is going to wire us the money.
 If the fee motion -- if the court 6 doesn't grant Linklaters' request to pay the fees, will Linklaters seek payment from Arcapita Industrial Management?
 MS. DiLUIGI: Objection.
 I think you 10 mean Freshfields.
 11 I will answer if you want. Α 12 Let me reask it.
 Strike that.
 0 13 If the court denies Freshfields' 14 request for payment of fees, does Freshfields 15 intend to seek payment from Arcapita Industrial 16 Management?
 17 MR. STUART: Objection.
 Calls for 18 speculation.
 19 We would have to determine what the Α 20 appropriate action is to take at that time.
 21 0 But that would be a possibility?
 22 Everything is a possibility. Α 23 MR. STUART: Objection.

-24 Well, you said earlier that you would Q happily accept a million dollar check if Arcapita
+happily accept a million dollar check if Arcapita